House of the Dragon finale review: The War of the Dragons beginsOct 26 | 5 min read

 He's best known for his performances in Notting Hill, Enduring Love, The Amazing Spider-Man, Berlin Station, Elementary and Mr Nice.

-Young Alicent Hightower – Played by Emily Carey
+Alicent Hightower – Played by Emily Carey (Young) and Olivia Cooke

 The daughter of Otto Hightower, the Hand of the King, and the most comely woman in the Seven Kingdoms.
 Alicent was raised in the Red Keep, close to the king and his innermost circle; she possesses both a courtly grace and a keen political acumen.